appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 !Elastic 13

-Now go back to the modal widget and click on the settings of Confirm button Go on onClick => Execute a query => Cleared_Query (the update query we just made)
+Now go back to the modal widget and click on the settings of Confirm button Go on onClick => Execute a query => Cleared_Query (the new query we just made) You can see that there's 2 more new options, onSuccess and onError.
+We will use this to re populate the table woth the updated data.
+In the onSuccess section select Execute a query => Defaulters (the previous query which we used to read data)

+Voila!
+You have now made a function to update the data.
+We also need to close the modal after updating the balance.
+Click on the close button settings and in it's onClick method, select `close modal` and in the Modal section select the `Balance_Modal` or the name of the modal you have given.

+At the end your modal should look like this

+!Elastic 14

+Our final step is to configure our Update button to set an onClick method which will open our modal Go to table => select Balance Update column settings => onClick => Open Modal => select the modal name Balance_Update

+!Elastic 1 gif

+Lets try to update one of the value to check if our application is working properly

+!Elastic 2 gif

+All the queries have executed properly.
+Lets check the value of id 6 if it's udated properly.

+!Elastic 15

-And now you know how to use Elasticsearch with Appsmith.
+Now you know how to update data using ElasticSearch as well.